crteal/shh/README.md

 ## Requirements

+* Node Package Manager (NPM) 11.3.0 or greater
+* Ollama 0.6.7 or greater
 * Python 3.9 or greater
-* Ollama 0.6.7 or greater

 By default, unless an override is specified via the `LLM_MODEL` environment variable, Ollama will load the `gemma3:latest` model.
 Currently, this must be done manually, and can be achieved using the Ollama command line interface ahead of running the server via...